 Homegrown, a National Youth Theatre (NYT) production, was closed down on Thursday, with the cast and crew given no prior warning.
 Writer whose radicalisation play was cancelled to get it staged elsewhere.
 The playwright behind Homegrown, the controversial play exploring radicalisation and jihadi brides that was shut down less than a fortnight before its opening, has confirmed he is in talks to get it staged elsewhere.

+Bill Cosby cancels two Boston shows as new accuser comes forward.
+Bill Cosby on Sunday cancelled two stand-up comedy performances in Boston, as a former fashion model and actress said he made sexual advances and lewd gestures toward her on the set of The Cosby Show.
 The Wilbur Theater posted an announcement on its website on Sunday morning, saying tickets would be refunded where patrons purchased them.
 It apologised for the abrupt change but did not say why the two shows were cancelled.
 On Sunday afternoon, Helen Gumpel, formerly known as Helen Selby, said Cosby had her sit on a couch in his dressing room, where he handed her a drink then stood in front of her with his crotch in her face.